loonloon/Notes/PS-Concurrent-Collections.md

 #### Using `TryUpdate()` ####
 - to avoid overwriting the actions of another thread, but require to pass in old value.
-- Below example ensure the data will not be corrupted, but the value still invali in mutltithreading environment.
+- Below example ensure the data will not be corrupted, but the value still invalid in mutltithreading environment.
 ```
 int temp = stock["apple"];
 bool success = stock.TryUpdate("apple", temp + 1, temp);